BudacaB/spring-cloud/Notes.md

 #### The role of configuration in Microservices

+Q: What is the role of configuration in microservices?
 - removing 'settings' from compiled code
 - change runtime behaviors
 - enforce consistency across elastic services